Kyagara/fred/README.md

 # Fred

-The main goal with this mod is to add some quality of life features that would normally need another mod to be installed, things my friends and I find funny and to practice some java along the way.
+The main goal with this mod is to add some quality of life features that would normally need another mod to be installed, things my friends and I find funny.

 - The name was the first thing a friend said after I asked for a project name.
 - The mod icon is my friend's doggo :), no idea of what to actually use.
 - This mod was originally developed for a private modpack.
+- Some features have been moved to [CoopTweaks](https://github.com/Kyagara/CoopTweaks).

 > Most features are toggleable.

 ## Features

+### Client

 - Custom window title.
 - Movement with screens open (inventory, crafting table and a lot more).
 - Auto walk.
 - Zoom with configurable FOV by using the mouse wheel, spyglass also has a configurable zoom.
-- Link items in chat based on [Show Me What You Got](https://github.com/apace100/show-me-what-you-got).
 - Sound on new chat message and when typing.
 - More control over the Minecraft Music (delay between songs, skip, change volume, show what is playing).
 - A music player screen based on [Music Control](https://github.com/sf-inc/music_control).
 - Keep the current session chat history.
-- Use XP to create Experience bottle.
-- Total blocks broken and placed statistic.
-- Joke blocks/items: Trumpet based on [trumpet-skeleton-fabric](https://github.com/JamiesWhiteShirt/trumpet-skeleton-fabric/), The Rock Block.

-## Recipes

-- Name Tag
-- Rotten Flesh to Leather
-- Horse Armor (diamond, gold, iron)
-- Saddle

-## Keybinds
+### Keybinds

 - **Up Arrow** - Increases music volume.
 - **Down Arrow** - Decreases music volume.